NCAE president responds to 'teacher union thugs' comment

 The association says the objective for the May 16 rally, on the opening day of session, is to get more resources.

-"We have classrooms in elementary school and 4th grade that have 35 students or higher in some instances.
+"We have classrooms in elementary school and fourth-grade that have 35 students or higher in some instances.
 This is not normal," said Jewell.

 RELATED: